top of page

 Section 1 Membership

-a) A member is any person who is a registered Democrat, completes a club membership form or similar facsimile and pays annual dues.
-Membership shall commence immediately upon payment of dues.
+a) A member is any person who is a registered Democrat, completes a club membership form and pays annual dues.
+Membership commences immediately upon payment of dues.

-b) For purposes of the State Democratic Party, "a member in good standing" of the Noe Valley Democratic Club can be a "Regular" member or a "First Year" member.
-These categories are defined in Article 4; Section 2 below.
+b) For purposes of the State Democratic Party, "a member in good standing" of the Noe Valley Democratic Club can be a "Regular" member or a "New" member.
+These categories are defined in Article 4, Section 2 below.

 Section 2 Categories of Membership

-There shall be three categories of members in the NVDC as follows:
+There are three categories of members in the NVDC as follows:

-Regular member is any registered Democrat who subscribes to the purposes of the NVDC, is registered to vote at any address within Noe Valley as identified in Article 2 above and has paid the current year’s dues.
+A New Member is any registered Democrat who subscribes to the purposes of the NVDC, is registered to vote at any address within Noe Valley as identified in Article 2 above, has paid the current year’s dues, but has not met the requirements to be a Regular Member.

-An Affiliate member is any registered Democrat who subscribes to the purposes of the NVDC and paid the current year’s dues.
-But an Affiliate member is not eligible to be a Regular member because he or she resides outside Noe Valley.
-Affiliate members may attend and speak at any meeting of the NVDC.
-For purposes of internal NVDC business, Affiliate members may not vote, make motions, or serve as officers.
+An Affiliate Member is any registered Democrat who subscribes to the purposes of the NVDC and paid the current year’s dues.
+But an Affiliate Member is not eligible to be a Regular Member because they reside outside Noe Valley.
+Affiliate Members may attend and speak at any meeting of the NVDC.
+For purposes of internal NVDC business, Affiliate Members may not vote, make motions, or serve as voting officers.

 Section 3 Rights of Regular Members